ELOÏSE LIKES WRITING: MENTAL DISORDERS

 - depression

-- delusions of grandeur, like in mania (e.g. feeling sure that your novel is genius, and the fact that your roommate read it and seemed confused/concerned rather than blown away doesn't dampen your belief at all)
+- delusions of grandeur, like in mania (e.g. feeling sure that your novel is genius, and the fact that your roommate read it and seemed confused/concerned rather than blown away doesn't dampen your belief)

-- borderline personality disorder (e.g. mood swings, splitting, frequently switching planned careers)
+- borderline personality disorder (e.g. mood swings, switching between extremes of idealizing people and demonizing them, unstable self-image)

 - ???
-The closest thing I can think of is "being too set in your ways", which is unfortunate but not a mental disorder.
+The closest thing I can think of is being "too set in your ways", which is unfortunate but not something we typically classify as a disorder.

 Is there a mental disorder that involves systematically updating too little?